Does Wendy's Fresh Food Contain MSG?

 what are excitotoxins?

-Note: Even if a company reveals products that contain monosodium glutamate, they may not necessarily reveal if any products contain free form glutamic acid.
+General Note on MSG: Even if a company reveals products that contain monosodium glutamate, they may not necessarily reveal if any products contain free form glutamic acid.

 Wendy's has a rather annoying nutritional guide, in that you have to click on each individual food item, in turn, and then still search for what's actually in it.
 In general, as far as I could tell, they abide by the FDA requirements for disclosing allergens, stating that there are only 8 specific allergens the FDA requires disclosure on, which are soybeans, milk, eggs, wheat, peanuts, tree nuts, fish, and crustacean shellfish.
 What I learned in viewing one of their product pages is that, even though soybeans are one of the 8 allergens food establishments must disclose, foods cooked in soybean oil are exempt from disclosure.